It started with Earth Day in 2013…

 when the first Earth Day festival was held in Arthur’s Town to highlight environmental threats, solutions and celebrate traditional crafts and traditions.

-2021 Friends of Cat Island United is incorporated a US non-profit for the sole purpose of supporting Cat Island United and deemed a 501(c)3 under the IRS revenue code.
+2021 Friends of Cat Island United is incorporated as a US non-profit for the sole purpose of supporting Cat Island United and deemed a 501(c)3 under the IRS revenue code.

 Cat Island United Youth